-The Hook-Carter Project is the cornerstone of ALX’s portfolio and is on trend with some of the most notable uranium discoveries in the region, including the Triple R deposit at Patterson Lake South (PLS).
-In 2016, the company sold an 80 percent interest in the property to Denison Mines Corp. for 7.5 million common shares of Denison, and Denison has agreed to fund the first $12 million in exploration expenditures.
+The Hook-Carter project is the cornerstone of ALX Uranium’s portfolio and is on trend with some of the most notable uranium discoveries in the region, including the Triple R deposit at Patterson Lake South (PLS).
+In 2016, the company sold an 80 percent interest in the property to Denison Mines Corp.
+(TSX:DML) for 7.5 million common shares of Denison, and Denison has agreed to fund the first $12 million in exploration expenditures.

 - One of the strongest portfolios of uranium properties in the Athabasca Basin; drill‐ready projects and targets on trend with existing discoveries.